larriant/thepheonixproject/The Work That Reconnects.md

 Think of a time in your life when something important and good happened because of what you said or did.
 Recapture the scene, play it back for yourself.
 Now in groups of three or four, people take turns telling their stories.
 The guide asks people to call out the qualities they discerned in each other’s stories

 ### Widening Circles of Four Voices
+For context check out our page on: [Concentric Circles of Self][2].

 People sit in groups of three or four.
 Ask them each to choose a particular issue or situation that concerns them.
 After a minute of silence, invite them to take turns speaking about their issue.

 Each person will speak to their issue from four perspectives while the others in the group listen: